iliu-net/www/_posts/2018-06-07-ten-habits.md

 to the point where she almost dies from exhaustion and starvation.

-We can scoff at the little girl's foolishness, but, in real life, we often do the same thingâ"we chase after the things that we think will make us happy and don't realize that we're heading down a dangerous path.
+We can scoff at the little girl's foolishness, but, in real life, we often do the same thing -- we chase after the things that we think will make us happy and don't realize that we're heading down a dangerous path.